 When it comes to addiction and substance use disorders, teens are unique.
-Teenagers who use drugs or alcohol, put themselves at risk of interfering with brain and social development.
+Teenagers who use drugs or alcohol put themselves at risk of interfering with brain and social development.
 Using drugs during this critical phase of their life may cause irreversible damage to their brains.

 Children and teenagers are also more susceptible to developing a long-term substance use disorder when exposed to drugs and alcohol at an early age.
 Social pressure plays a large role in a teen’s life, and pressure to fit in with peers can often lead to experimentation with substances.
-High-risk behavior comes along with being a teen, but combined with substance abuse the consequences can be dangerous.
+High-risk behavior comes along with being a teen, but combined with substance abuse, the consequences can be dangerous.

 What to Look for in a Quality Teen Rehabilitation Program

 Other things to look for in a quality treatment center for teens include comprehensive therapy programs, accreditations and licenses, and well qualified staff.
 It’s always a good idea to enlist the help of a doctor, addiction specialist, or school counselor to help choose the right facility.
-There are teen drug rehab options all over the country, so you’ll have plenty of options to choose from.
+There are teen drug rehab options all over the country, so you’ll have plenty to choose from.

 - Is he/she just experimenting or will it turn into dependence?